ottobong/alx-frontend/0x02-CSS_advanced/README.md

 # 0x02-CSS_advanced

 ## Learning Objectives
+    At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

     - Selectors, properties, and values
     - The difference between block and inline styling
     - How to ensure consistency across all browers (CSS reset)